Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 73. What are the trade names associated with albuterol sulfate?

-74. What are the dosages needed when distributing albuterol sulfate?
+74. What are the dosages for albuterol sulfate?

-75. What are the onset, duration, and peak of albuterol sulfate?
+75. What are the onset, peak, and duration of albuterol sulfate?

 76. What are the two trade names associated with pirbuterol?

-77. What are the two trade names associated with levabuterol?
+77. What are the two trade names associated with levalbuterol?

 Xopenex HFA and Xopenex.